 Casting spells in Magic World is a skill, and Sorcerers must succeed with their skill roll in order to cast it.
 This system was later incorporated into RuneQuest.

-Swedish role-playing game, Drakar och Demoner (Dragons and Demons). [citation needed]Steve Perrin and Gordon Monson are credited as authors of this booklet.
+Magic World is also the basis of the first version of the Swedish role-playing game, Drakar och Demoner (Dragons and Demons). [citation needed]Steve Perrin and Gordon Monson are credited as authors of this booklet.

 Superworld